mariozeats/mariozeats/content/post/blacksesameeclairs.md

 +++
 ![Black sesame eclairs](https://farm5.staticflickr.com/4231/35335306431_36dc843c49_h.jpg)

 Black sesame is delicious and so is choux, so they make a great combo :).
 There are a few components here.
-The choux pastry, the black sesame pastry cream filling, and the glaze (which really is just white chocolate with some food coloring).
+The choux pastry, the black sesame diplomat cream filling, and the glaze (which really is just white chocolate with some food coloring).

+*updated 12/2020*: I've updated the diplomat cream to increase the amount (a la [Black sesame crepe cake](https://www.mariozeats.com/post/blacksesamecrepecake/))

+Also take a look at [Useful Recipes: Cream Puffs](https://www.mariozeats.com/post/creampuffs) to see how to make a craquelin, which is also super delicious.

 **1. Choux pastry: [for about 25-30 4 inch eclairs]**

 - 200 g water